peteroupc/html3dutil/doc/ShapeGroup.md

 <a name='ShapeGroup_setQuaternion'></a>
 ### ShapeGroup#setQuaternion(quat)

-Sets this shape group's rotation in the form of a <a href="tutorial-glmath.md">quaternion</a>.
+Sets this shape group's rotation in the form of a glmath.
 See <a href="Transform.md#Transform_setQuaternion">Transform#setQuaternion</a>.
 This method will modify this shape group's transform rather than the transform for each shape in the group.